justliam42/MSOE-notes/Extra notes/DLI course.md

 Machine learning: Show model the examines with the answer of how to classify, Model takes guesses, we tell it if its right or not, model learns to categorize...

-If rules are clear and straighforward, often better to just program it.
+If rules are clear and straightforward, often better to just program it.
 If rules are nuanced, complex, difficult to discern, use deep learning.

+#### Deep learning compared to other AI
+- Depth and complexity of networks
+- up to billions of parameters
+- ...

+Computer vision is main example for today:
+	Robotics, obj